Regeneris Shoulder Protocol

 This technology is used to extract stem cells from autologous fat tissue, rather than blood or bone marrow.
 Removing stem cells through this method results in a much higher yield of the cells, which produces the best possible outcome from your procedure.
 The autologous fat is removed from the body via a minimally-invasive liposuction procedure under local anesthesia.

 Platelet Rich Plasma (PRP)

 This substance in your blood contains a high concentration of growth factors that stimulate the body’s healing response.
-When administered to an injured area, the platelets create an environment that heals tendons, muscles, ligaments and joints.
-PRP has been used as a dental and cosmetic therapy since the 1990s and more recently, has shown significant benefit in the medical realm.
+When administered to an injured area, the platelets create an environment that can induce healing of the tendons, muscles, ligaments

 About the Procedure

-You should be able to return to most of your regular activities within 1-2 days after your Regeneris BioShoulder™ procedure.
+You should be able to return to most of your regular activities within 1-2 days after your Regeneris Shoulder protocol.
 The injected cells should immediately begin secreting growth factors to stimulate healing and dependent on the amount of regeneration that ensues, the results may vary but could last years.
-As you continue to age, you may need another BioHip procedure to maintain your improved comfort and range of motion in the joint.
-The timing and efficacy of this process are currently been looked at more closely in our research protocols.
+As you continue to age, you may need another Regeneris Shoulder protocol to maintain your improved comfort and range of motion in the joint.
+The timing and efficacy of this process are being looked at more closely in our research protocols.